alex-esc/url/linkbox.md

 ---

-{% for post in site.tags.linkbox %}
+{% for tags in site.tags.linkbox %}
   <ul>
     {% for post in tags[1] %}
       <li><a href="{{ post.url }}">{{ post.title }}</a></li>